 Training and skills: how to arrange improvements in the Pre-hospital setting?
 The experience of the Jordan EMS

-The Pre-hospital service is the first pillar of a good EMS strategy, and Jordan has been one of the first Country in the Middle-East to understand this indication.
+The Pre-hospital service is the first pillar of a good emergency medical startegy strategy, and Jordan EMS is one of the most advanced in the Middle-East area.

-Actually, the Jordanian Ambulance Service can provide Basic and some Advanced Life Support every where in the Country, thanks to specific training for EMT and Paramedics.
+Actually, the Jordan EMS (Emergency Medical Service) can provide Basic and some Advanced Life Support every where in the Country, thanks to specific training for EMT and Paramedics.
 Jordan Paramedic Management has specific competence more skilled than some European Country.
 For deepening the solution created in that Country we intervew Dr. Emad Abu Yaqeen, Director of out patient clinics and emergency departments directorate – chief of accident and emergency medicine specialty of the Jordanian MOH.

 You encounter some problem not simple to resolve, for example planning EMS response in a refugee camp.
 How do you face this problem?
 What models do you use for giving a high standard service?